racket/racket7/racket/src/cs/README.txt

    shared library and loadied into Chez Scheme, and then Racket's I/O API is implemented in Racket by calling rktio as a kind of foreign library.

- * The Racket FFI looks a lot like the Chez Scheme FFI, so I expect that to mostly work, although there may be allocation issues.

  * The Racket and Chez Scheme numeric systems likely differ in some ways, and I don't know how much work that will be.